Indian feudalism: Kerala

-Mumbai
+Bombay

 Initially, Bombay was inhabited by numerous tribes who lived in densely forested regions with no semblance of authority.
 However, sometime after the fall of the Yadavas of Devagiri, a feudal structure began emerging among these tribes.
 Many petty chieftains belonging to tribes such as the Gonds began ruling small areas in Madhya Pradesh which they sometimes fortified as a defensive measure against Islamic kingdoms such as the Malwa Sultanate and Bijapur Sultanate.
 Gond chieftains such as that of Lanji in Balaghat district ruled from strong forts called garhs.
 These tribal zamindars served their overlord kingdom in times of war but could also be a nuisance when they rebelled.

 These zamindars enjoyed privileges under the native Gond kingdoms such as Garha-Mandla, Chanda and Deogarh.
 However, after the Maratha conquest of these regions by General Raghuji Bhonsle, these zamindars were displaced from the plains and were forced to retreat into the forest areas.
 They had to pay tribute to Raghuji Bhonsle and his descendants from then on, and often rebelled against the later oppressive Maratha rule.

 Many of these zamindars rebelled in the Revolt of 1857 against the English East India Company, were defeated, their leaders executed and the feudal lands annexed to direct British territory as a result.
 However, some of them were still ruling after 1857 but their family lines died out and those who survived gave up their estates in exchange for pensions.